SuzanTurner/clipd/README.md

 Here's what `clipd` can do *right now*:

+### Initialise Clipd
+- `clipd init`
+   Initialises `clipd` in the current directory.

 ### File Management
 - `clipd connect <file.csv>`
   Connects a dataframe file for processing.
 All operations will apply to this active file.
+(Make sure the file exists in the directory `clipd` is initialised in)

 - `clipd disconnect`
   Safely disconnects the currently active file.